-The front of your house is something that you see fairly regularly.
-You might not pay much attention to it, partly because you’re just so used to seeing it.
+The front of your house is something that you see regularly.
+You might not pay much attention to it, partly because you’re just so used to seeing it as you make your way quickly into the house.
 When you pull up from work or head out to run errands, it’s rare you’ll be paying enough attention to really soak in what the exterior of your house looks like.

 Which, of course, is fine – especially in the depths of winter, when you’re lucky if you get to see it in daylight at all.
 However, it does mean that shoots and buds aren’t the only things that begin to grow by the time spring rolls around.
 Instead, as the sun begins to warm the earth, you find yourself suddenly really noticing the outside of your house.
 No longer can you ignore it; it’s there and it’s – let’s be charitable – it’s not looking the best it can look.

 That feeling is a surefire way to put a dampener on spring.
 Nothing can damage your “yay it’s spring!” feeling like the sudden realisation you’ve a load of chores in front of you to get everything looking back to normal – whoever invented the concept of “spring cleaning” really should have thought this through.

 Perhaps, just for one year, it might be worth thinking about what’ll it be like to have the front of your house come back to life in spring.
 If you really push it, you might be able to start making plans to be carried out.
 There are always changes, innovations, ways to spruce up the curb appeal of any home – at least by planning it now, you’re not going to have that horrifying moment of realisation that winter has taken its toll.
 Being forewarned, after all, is meant to mean you’re prepared.